TopoXLab/3d-slicer-uncertainty-plugin/README.md

 Now, after the extension and module is loaded successfully, go to Modules > Examples > New

-Before clicking on "Generate Uncertainty Map", make sure you have loaded these 3 files as volumes:
+Before clicking on "Generate Uncertainty Map", make sure you have loaded these 3 files as **Volumes**:

 1) The uncertainty file -> rename this file in the pattern \*uncertainty_file\* before loading